Securing Your Account with Two-Factor Authentication

 Deactivating Two-Factor Authentication

-If you need to disable 2FA (for example, when switching to a new authenticator app):Which authenticator apps are supported?
+If you need to disable 2FA temporarily (for example, when switching to a new phone or a different authenticator app):Which authenticator apps are supported?

 Which authenticator apps are supported?